 Notify the police when you are going to be in your new property long-term, not just for a couple of weeks.

-There are two things that need to be considered here.
-What does “without undue delay” actually mean?
-There is no set time period for notification, but the time from move to notification must not be excessive.
-A practical interpretation of when you should give notice of a change of address would be when you are finally settled in your new home with your boxes unpacked and your gun cabinet installed.
+- What does “without undue delay” actually mean?
+There is no set time period for notification, but it shouldn’t be excessive.
+As a suggested guide, give notice of your address change when you have unpacked your boxes in the new home and installed your gun cabinet.

-The other aspect of the condition is that the move has to be permanent.
-This means that you really have upped sticks and that you will be registered to vote and pay community tax and so on at your new address.
-A short-term move into rented accommodation while you have building work done is not a permanent move.
+- Notice the use of the word ‘permanent’.
+This means that you really have upped sticks, registered to vote in your new location, pay community tax, signed up with a GP etc. A short-term move into rented accommodation while you have building work done is not a permanent move.
 Neither is a student who is away from the family home at college or someone who works away and only returns home on an intermittent basis.

 If you are asked to give up your old certificate pending the issue of a new one, you should politely decline